phlppkln/idea-cloud/README.md

-## DigDeeper: The Power of Collaboration
+## IdeaCloud: The Power of Collaboration
 # Why and How to Use?

 ## Datasets